dftbplus/dftbplus/tools/pythonapi/README.rst

 In order to be able to use the Python interface, DFTB+ has to be compiled as a shared library with API support enabled.
 To instruct cmake that a dynamically linked shared library should be created containing DFTB+.
-This can be done by setting the WITH_API, WITH_PYTHON, and BUILD_SHARED_LIBS flags to be TRUE in the configuration file config.cmake, before starting the configuration and compilation process.
+This can be done by setting the WITH_API, WITH_PYTHON, BUILD_SHARED_LIBS and ENABLE_DYNAMIC_LOADING flags to be TRUE in the configuration file config.cmake, before starting the configuration and compilation process.
 Alternatively, if you do not want to modify files, a construct like the following is a convenient way to specify these flags on the command line while configuring with
 CMake:

-cmake -DBUILD_SHARED_LIBS=1 -DWITH_API=1 -DWITH_PYTHON=1 ..
+cmake -DENABLE_DYNAMIC_LOADING=1 -DBUILD_SHARED_LIBS=1 -DWITH_API=1 -DWITH_PYTHON=1 ..

 Testing pythonapi